Research #12

 Old paradigm (click for pay).

-#9 Updated by didi about 7 years ago
+#9 Updated by didi almost 8 years ago

 Was made aware of the Brave browser.